awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 ## Step 7: Clean Up Resources<a name="s3-clean-up"></a>

 You can use some of the resources you created in this tutorial for the [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
 For example, you can reuse the CodeDeploy application and deployment\.
+You can configure a build action with a provider such as CodeBuild, which is a fully managed build service in the cloud\.
+You can also configure a build action that uses a provider with a build server or system, such as Jenkins\.

 However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you are not charged for the continued use of those resources\.
 First, delete the pipeline, then the CodeDeploy application and its associated EC2 instances, and finally, the S3 bucket\.

 **To clean up the resources used in this tutorial**

 1. To clean up your CodePipeline resources, follow the instructions in [Delete a Pipeline in AWS CodePipeline](pipelines-delete.md)\.

-1. To clean up your CodeDeploy resources, follow the instructions in [Clean Up Deployment Walkthrough Resources](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress-clean-up.html#tutorials-wordpress-clean-up-console)\.
+1. To clean up your CodeDeploy resources, follow the instructions in [To clean up resources \(console\)](https://docs.aws.amazon.com/codedeploy/latest/userguide/tutorials-wordpress-clean-up.html#tutorials-wordpress-clean-up-console)\.

 1. To delete the S3 bucket, follow the instructions in [Deleting or Emptying an S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/DeletingaBucket.html)\.
 If you do not intend to create more pipelines, delete the S3 bucket created for storing your pipeline artifacts\.
 For more information about this bucket, see [CodePipeline Concepts](concepts.md)\.